This is the easiest tiramisu recipe you’ll ever meet! With creamy coffee and caramel flavors, this tiramisu is the perfect decadent summer dessert.

-I am an avid supporter of Tiramisu.
+I am an avid supporter of authentic tiramisu.
 If it is on the menu at a restaurant, I’m ordering it.
-If a grocery store sells it, I’m buying it, and if I’m making it, it is going to be good.
-I don’t have a t-shirt yet but I can come up with a pair of pom poms if need be and I even wrote a little jingle for it this morning “Tiramisu!
+If a grocery store sells it, I’m buying it.
+And if I’m making it, it is going to be good.
+I don’t have a t-shirt yet but I can come up with a pair of pom-poms if need be and I even wrote a little jingle for it this morning: “Tiramisu!
 It’s so good for you!
 Tiramisu!
-It’s so good for you!!”.
-This Easy & Decadent Caramel Tiramisu…it is heaven!
+It’s so good for you!”.

 Place your cream cheese, sugar or sweetener, and vanilla in a mixing bowl.
 Mix this with an electric mixer until well blended.
 Add in whipped topping and mix again, scraping down the sides as needed, until smooth and creamy.